 Equity incentives represent the largest at-risk element of our executive compensation program.
 Our equity incentives are designed to align the interests of our executive officers with those of our stockholders by creating an incentive for our executive officers to maximize stockholder value and to remain employed with us despite a competitive labor market.
 In general, stock awards are granted once annually to existing employees, including our executive officers, and upon a new hire or promotion, and are subject to vesting over time, based on the individual's continued employment.
 Typically, stock awards grants are made to our existing executive officers at the beginning of each fiscal year, and these annual stock awards consist of stock options.
 However, sometimes such annual stock awards are made at the end of a fiscal year.
-Our Board and Compensation Committee believes that stock options continue to be the most appropriate vehicle for equity awards at this time, because our executives are only able to realize rewards if our stockholders also have gains.
+Our Board and Compensation Committee believes that stock options continue to be an appropriate vehicle for equity awards at this time, because our executives are only able to realize rewards if our stockholders also have gains.

 In making recommendations to our Board regarding the size of long-term equity incentives to award to our named executive officers, our Compensation Committee refers to guidelines we have developed based on an executive's position, which in turn were developed based on third party survey data of companies in our industry.
 Our Compensation Committee also considers the role and responsibilities of the named executive officers, competitive factors, the non-equity compensation received by the named executive officers in current and previous years, as well as the total available pool of equity to be granted in the current fiscal year and each executive's current equity ownership in the Company and the extent to which outstanding awards are fully vested.
-After reviewing all of these factors, the Compensation Committee makes recommendations to our Board, who awarded our then-serving named executive officers the stock options reflected in the tables that follow this Compensation Discussion and Analysis.
-Our Board made annual stock option grants to Mr. Rosen, Mr. Morris, Ms. Palmer, Mr. Dasu, Mr. Hamel and Ms. Wright-Mitchell in February 2017, which awards were set to be at or near the 75th percentile of our peer group.
-Our Board also approved new hire stock option grants to Mr. Angotti and Mr. Asadorian.
+After reviewing all of these factors, the Compensation Committee makes recommendations to our Board, who awarded our then-serving named executive officers the stock options reflected in the tables that follow this CD&A. Our Board made annual stock option grants to Mr. Angotti, Mr. Asadorian, Dr. Palmer, Mr. Dasu and Mr. Hamel in February 2018, which awards were set to be at or near the 75th percentile of our peer group.
+Although awards were below market in terms of value, from a percent of company perspective, equity grants in 2018 were at the 75th percentile.
+Our Board believes setting equity awards at or near the 75th percentile of our peer group strengthens the alignment of our named executive officers' interests with those of our stockholders.